epifaniarango/popgen_with_epi/README.md

 - RFMIX v1.5.4 (5)
 - VCFTOOLS (6)

 (!)
-I picked some codes from https://github.com/chiarabarbieri/SNPs_HumanOrigins_Recipes and did a few changes.
+I picked some codes from https://github.com/chiarabarbieri/SNPs_HumanOrigins_Recipes and made a few changes.

 ## 1. Phasing with BEAGLE
 ```